-For a burglary alarm, the keypad displays CANCEL VERIFY or IS THIS A FALSE ALARM?.
+For a burglary alarm, the keypad displays IS THIS A FALSE ALARM?
+NO YES or CANCEL VERIFY.

 This allows you to investigate the alarm prior to disarming the system.
 This display remains on the keypad until a selection is made, the Back Arrow is pressed, or the internal system bell cutoff timer expires.